ptnwan/.dotfiles/doc/fedora_setup.md

 # Fedora WSL setup

 > :memo: **Note:**
-> I would like to use Windows Powershell 7 in tandem with Windows Terminal but you could use Command Prompt for this.
+> I would like to use Powershell 7 rather than Windows Powershell or Command Promp in tandem with Windows Terminal.
+Further, a Nerd Font is recommend for better visuality

 ## 1. Install WSL 2